BradF-99/GTAPanicButton/README.md

 However if it's frozen for more than 10 seconds try going to Resource Monitor and resuming the task.
 This shouldn't happen, so if it does please open an issue.

 * *The software says it can't find the GTA process even though it's open!*
 Try launching the program in administrator mode.
 I don't know.
 It's never happened to me before.
+Open an issue if this happens.

 * *The program won't open!*
-Make sure you have downloaded the latest version of the .NET Framework [which you can download from here.](https://dotnet.microsoft.com/download/dotnet-framework/net472)
+Make sure you have downloaded the latest version of the .NET Framework [which you can download from here.](https://dotnet.microsoft.com/download/dotnet-framework/net40)

 * *My anti-virus suite says this program is a virus / malware / trojan etc!*
 Any builds from this Github releases are confirmed virus-free.
 You can see this with the VirusTotal scans I add to every release.
 Your anti-virus suite is probably flagging it as it doesn't have a code signature.
 No need to worry.
 Just whitelist it and move on.
 If you are still worried, the code is right here - see for yourself.